Gamebook Tracker

 SettingDescription

-Visibility toggleWhether the field appears in the compact overlay on the graph screen.
-The pill switch is blue when visible, grey when hidden.
+Visibility toggleWhether the field appears in the compact display on the map screen.
+Blue when visible, grey when hidden.

-NameLabel shown in the overlay and the dialog
+NameLabel shown in the display and in the window

 TypeOne of: Number, Boolean, Text, List, Enum

-ValueCurrent value — edit inline in the dialog
+ValueCurrent value — edit it directly in the window

 Field types